Judgment Collection by State

 Collection Rules by State

-Open a state’s guide for its garnishment, exemption, and renewal specifics.
+Open your state’s guide for its garnishment, exemption, and renewal specifics — all fifty states, DC, and Puerto Rico.

 Our by-state guides translate the universal playbook into the exact limits, deadlines, and procedures for each jurisdiction, so you know which tools are live and how far they reach before you file.
-Start with the states below, then branch into the rest of the country and the supporting topics from there.
+The nine below go deepest; the full index follows them.

 Two related questions deserve their own deep dives.
 If your strategy turns on real estate, the lien rules and homestead limits are covered state by state in the judgment lien guide by state.
 And before you set a renewal reminder, check exactly how long your judgment stays enforceable in the how long is a judgment good for guide.
 For the broader toolkit, forms, and procedural references, the judgment collection resources hub ties it together.